-- (1) Percent of total revenues. - (2) For the quarter ended March 31, 2004, we have reclassified previously reported Marketing Services revenues of \$4 million as Fees in order to refine our alignment of revenue sources with these classifications.
+- (1) Percent of total revenues. - (2) For the three and nine months ended September 30, 2004, we have reclassified previously reported Marketing Services revenues of \$6 million and \$16 million, respectively as Fees in order to refine our alignment of revenue sources with these classifications.

 Marketing Services Revenue.
-Marketing Services revenue for the first quarter of 2005 increased by approximately \$360 million, or 54 percent as compared to the same period in 2004, of which \$31 million related to acquisitions.
-The year-over-year organic growth in our marketing services revenue can be attributed to a combination of factors that are driving increased advertising revenue across the entire Yahoo!
-Network, including an increase in our user base and the average amount of time our users spent on our Yahoo!
-Network, as well as higher levels of search queries, page views and click-throughs.
+Marketing Services revenue for the third quarter of 2005 increased by \$363 million, or 46 percent as compared to the same period in 2004.
+Marketing Services revenue for the nine months ended September 30, 2005 increased by \$1,094 million, or 50 percent as compared to the same period in 2004.
+The year over year growth in our marketing services revenue can be attributed to a combination of factors that are driving increased advertising revenue across the entire Yahoo!
+Network, including an increase in our user base and activity levels on the Yahoo!
+Network, including a higher volume of search queries, page views and click-throughs.
+As a result of our increased user audience, we continued to attract new advertisers to our portfolio of marketing solutions and increased the average spending per advertiser over the prior year periods.

 On the Yahoo!
-Network, our number of unique users worldwide as of March 31, 2005 was approximately 36 percent higher than the number of unique users as of March 31, 2004.
+Network, our number of unique users worldwide as of September 30, 2005 was approximately 26 percent higher than the number of unique users as of September 30, 2004.
 Unique users are the estimated number of people who visited the Yahoo!
 Network in a given time period.

-The combined number of page views and searches, including those from our affiliate network, increased by approximately 36 percent in the first quarter of 2005 as compared to the first quarter of 2004.
-This increase can be attributed to an increased number of users, an increased number of affiliates, an expanded offering of properties which increased our inventory of page views and greater market acceptance of new sponsored search offerings.
-The combined average revenue per page view and search increased by approximately 13 percent in the first quarter of 2005 compared to the same period of 2004.
+The combined number of page views and searches, including those from our affiliate network, increased by approximately 38 percent and 39 percent, respectively, in the three and nine months ended September 30, 2005 compared to the same periods in 2004.
+These increases can be attributed to an increased number of users, an increased number of affiliates, an expanded offering of properties which increased our inventory of page views and greater market acceptance of new sponsored search offerings.
+The combined average revenue per page view and search increased by approximately 5 percent and 8 percent, respectively, in the three and nine months ended September 30, 2005 compared to the same periods in 2004.
 Our combined revenue per page view and search is influenced by sales mix changes period to period as we expand our offerings on the Yahoo!
 Network and introduce new inventory with differing yields.
-The growth in our marketing services revenue in the first quarter of 2005 when compared to the same period in 2004 was influenced more by increased inventory levels than increased prices for our inventory.

 Fees Revenue.
-Fees revenue for the first quarter of 2005 increased approximately \$56 million, or 61 percent, as compared to the same period in 2004, of which \$14 million relates to acquisitions.
-The remainder of the increase was primarily associated with an increase in the number of paying users for our fee-based services, which were 8.9 million at March 31, 2005 compared to 5.8 million at March 31, 2004.
-Our increased base of fee paying users was due to a greater penetration of our services with our existing users as well as our continued expansion of service offerings including new business relationships with BT Group plc and Rogers Cable Inc. for fee-based services and new users from our acquisition of Musicmatch in 2004.
-Our fee-based services include Internet broadband and dial-up services, our premium mail, music and personals offerings, as well as our services for small businesses.
-Average monthly revenue per paying user declined to approximately \$4 for the first quarter of 2005 from \$5 for the same period in 2004 as a result of faster subscriber growth in some of the lower priced offerings.
+Fees revenue for the third quarter of 2005 increased \$60 million, or 55 percent, as compared to the same period in 2004, of which \$15 million is attributable to acquisitions.
+Fees revenue for the nine months ended September 30, 2005 increased \$166 million, or 53 percent, as compared to the same period in 2004, of which \$42 million is attributable to acquisitions.
+The remainder of the increase was primarily associated with an increase in the number of paying users for our fee-based services, which were approximately 11.4 million as of September 30, 2005 compared to 7.6 million as of September 30, 2004, an increase of 50 percent.
+Our increased base of fee paying users was due to growth in users across most of our offerings that were available in the prior year as well as from our acquisition of Musicmatch in the fourth quarter of 2004.
+Our fee-based services include Internet broadband and dial-up services, sports, music, personals and premium mail offerings as well as our services for small businesses.
+Average monthly revenue per paying user has remained consistent at approximately \$4 for the third quarter of 2005 and the same period in 2004.